midoshouse/ootr-multiworld/README.md

 This is an alternative implementation of [multiworld](https://wiki.ootrandomizer.com/index.php?title=Multiworld) for [the Ocarina of Time randomizer](https://ootrandomizer.com/), intended to improve upon [the existing implementation](https://github.com/TestRunnerSRL/bizhawk-co-op) by breaking compatibility with it.
-It is currently experimental and not ready to be used.
+It is currently experimental but ready to be tested.

 # Goals